semgrep/semgrep-docs/docs/semgrep-appsec-platform/jira.md

 1. Select the Semgrep product for which the mapping is valid: **Code**, **Supply Chain**, or **Secrets**.
 2. Click **Add mapping**.
 3. Select the **Jira field** to which the Semgrep data should be mapped.
 You can [create a new field](https://support.atlassian.com/jira-cloud-administration/docs/create-a-custom-field/) if necessary.
-If you opt not to add Semgrep values to your Jira fields, you can create [automation to map to your field values](https://www.atlassian.com/software/jira/guides/automation/overview#what-is-automation).
+If you opt not to add Semgrep values to your Jira fields, you can create an [automation to map to your field values](https://www.atlassian.com/software/jira/guides/automation/overview#what-is-automation).
 4. Select the **Semgrep field** that holds the data to be mapped.

 Repeat these steps for each mapping you want to create.
 When done, click **Save changes** to proceed.